-The QVH orthodontic team runs a multidisciplinary service for patients with developmentally absent teeth in a condition known as hypodontia.
-This is a challenging area of our practice where we work with our restorative colleagues to determine how best to restore or manage the condition of missing teeth.
-Feedback questionnaires are completed for all patients attending this clinic.
+The QVH Orthodontic team runs a multidisciplinary service for patients with developmentally absent teeth in a condition known as hypodontia.

+This is a challenging area of our work where we work with our restorative colleagues to determine how best to restore / manage the condition of missing teeth.

+QVH Quality Report 2021/22 Page 55 of 66 Feedback questionnaires are completed for all patients attending this clinic.
 Outcomes from March 2021 confirmed that:

-- 100% of patients left the clinic with an understanding of the proposed treatment plan for their or their child's treatment - 100% of families reported that their child was included in the decision-making process.
+100% of patients left the clinic with an understanding of the proposed treatment plan for their or their child's treatment.

+100% of families reported their child was included in the decision-making process.